Most probable path of an active Brownian particle: Summary and Discussion

 \section{Summary and Discussion}

-This study analyzes the rare events of single ABP dynamics, Eqs.~(\ref{LE-x})-(\ref{LE-th}), and obtains the most probable transition process path using the OM variational principle.
-By minimizing the OM integral given by Eq.~(\ref{OMint}), we derive the extremum conditions, Eqs.~(\ref{MPPE-x})-(\ref{MPPE-th}), which the most probable path must obey.
-We solve the extremum conditions with the specific initial and final conditions using analytical and numerical calculations to obtain the most probable path.
+This study analyzed the rare events of single ABP dynamics (Eqs.~(\ref{LE-x})--(\ref{LE-th})) and obtained the most probable transition process path using the OM variational principle.
+First, we minimized the OM integral given by Eq.~(\ref{OMint}) to derive the extremum conditions (Eqs.~(\ref{MPPE-x})--(\ref{MPPE-th})) that must be obeyed by the most probable path.
+Next, we resolved the extremum conditions with the specific initial and final conditions using analytical and numerical calculations to obtain the most probable path.

-In Sec.~\ref{Asol}, we solve the extremum conditions analytically and discover an analogy with the equation of pendulum motion in the dynamics of the orientation, $\theta(t)$.
-Using this analogy, the solution of Eq.~(\ref{MPPE-th}) can be classified as ``rotation" or ``swing" dynamics depending on the value of parameter $m$, which indicates the inverse of the pendulum's kinematic energy.
-Moreover, Fig.~\ref{Fig:PS}(b) shows that these solutions can be understood by the orbits in the phase space spanned by $\theta$ and $\dot \theta$.
-Fig.~\ref{Fig:Tp} shows various passage processes between the two states and calculates the passage time, $T_\mathrm p^n$, for each process.
-We determine the possibility that multiple solutions can be obtained from the same boundary conditions, according to the calculation of $T_\mathrm p^n$.
+In Section~\ref{Asol}, we analyzed the extremum conditions and discovered an analogy with the pendulum motion equation in the orientation dynamics, $\theta(t)$.
+The solution of Eq.~(\ref{MPPE-th}) can be classified as ``rotation" or ``swing" dynamics depending on the parameter value $m$ that indicated the inverse of the pendulum's kinematic energy.
+Fig.~\ref{Fig:PS}(b) shows that these solutions can be explained using the phase space orbits spanned by $\theta$ and $\dot \theta$.
+Fig.~\ref{Fig:Tp} reveals various passage processes between the two states and presents a calculation of the passage time, $T_\mathrm p^n$, for each process.
+We determined the possibility that multiple solutions can be obtained from the same boundary conditions based on the $T_\mathrm p^n$ calculation.

-Sec.~\ref{MPPsol} shows the most probable path under the specific but prototypical boundary conditions, $\bar x_\mathrm f=5,\bar y_\mathrm f=0,\theta_\mathrm f=0, t_\mathrm f/\tau=12$, and discovers that the system has three independent solutions, sol:I, U, and S, as shown in Fig.~\ref{Fig:sol}.
-Further, we obtain the independent solution, sol:$\ell$, in Fig.~\ref{Fig:soll}, for the condition $\theta_\mathrm f=2\pi$, which are physically the same as the final state, $\theta_\mathrm f=0$, due to the periodicity of $\theta$.
-Finally, we conclude that sol:U is the most probable path among the four solutions, sol:I, U, S, and $\ell$ by estimating the OM integral for each solution directory.
-Although this study only demonstrated the specific front translation, we can also obtain the most probable path for various transition events using other boundary conditions, $x_\mathrm f, y_\mathrm f, \theta_\mathrm f, t_\mathrm f$.
+In Section~\ref{MPPsol}, we showed the most probable path under specific, but prototypical boundary conditions (i.e., $\bar x_\mathrm f=5,\bar y_\mathrm f=0,\theta_\mathrm f=0$, and $t_\mathrm f/\tau=12$) and discovered that the system has three independent solutions: sol:I, U, and S (Fig.~\ref{Fig:sol}).
+We also obtained an independent solution (i.e., sol:$\ell$) in Fig.~\ref{Fig:soll} for the condition $\theta_\mathrm f=2\pi$, which was physically similar to that of the final state, $\theta_\mathrm f=0$, because of the $\theta$ periodicity.
+By estimating the OM integral for each solution directory, we conclude that sol:U is the most probable path among the four solutions of sol:I, U, S, and $\ell$.